HippoEug/HackTheBox/Machines (Easy)/Blocky.md

 # Summary
 ### 1. NMAP
+Running NMAP, we see 3 ports opened, HTTP, FTP & SSH.
+Doing searchsploit for HTTP & SSH versions didn't show anything obvious we could use.
+NMAP's vuln script revealed a username `notch`.

 ### 2. Enumeration on Port 80 HTTP
+On Port 80 HTTP, we see a site BlockyCraft which is still in development.
+We run GoBuster, which revealed 8 directories.

 ### 3. Decompile .jar Files
+After going through things we saw from NMAP vuln script and the majority of the files in the directories we saw from GoBuster, it did not yield anything useful.
+The exception being `http://10.129.1.53/plugins/`, where there were 2 `.jar` files.

+We used JD-Gui, a Java decompiler to decompile the files.
+In the `.jarBlockyCore.jar` file, we see credentials where "root" is the username and "8YsqfCTnvxAUeduzjNSXe22" is the password.

 ### 4. Credential Reuse
+With these credentials, we were able to log into `http://10.129.1.53/phpmyadmin/`, but did not try anything further as we tried to use the same set of credentials for SSH for direct access.

+Trying to SSH with username "root" did not work, but SSH with username "notch" worked.
+We got into the system.

 ### 5. Getting Flags
+Getting user flag was relatively easy.
+Getting system flag was relatively easy, as doing `id` command revealed that `notch` user is a sudo-er.
+Running `sudo -i` command and supplying it with the password we found gave us root access, and subsequently the root flag.

 # Attack
 ## 1. NMAP